dlcjfgmlnasa/SynthSleepNet/README.md

 ### 3. Training

-#### [Step 1] Pretrained NeuroNet
+#### [Step 1] Training NeuroNet
 Each physiological signal (i.e., `EEG` 🧠, `EOG` 👀, `ECG` 💓, `EMG` 💪) was pretrained using *NeuroNet*. *NeuroNet* is a self-supervised learning framework designed for training on single-modality physiological signals.

-To train each modality, use `pretrained/unimodal/{modality_name}/train.py`.
+To train *NeuroNet* using each modality, use `pretrained/unimodal/{modality_name}/train.py`.

-#### [Step 2] Pretrained SynthSleepNet
+#### [Step 2] Training SynthSleepNet
 *SynthSleepNet* is a multimodal hybrid self-supervised learning framework designed to effectively synthesize information from different physiological signal modalities.

 To train *SynthSleepNet*, use `pretrained/multimodal/train.py`.

 #### [Step 3] Downstream Task
 The pretrained *SynthSleepNet* can be used to perform downstream tasks.

-1. Linear Probing

-    To perform linear probing, use `downstream/linear_probing/train.py`
+1. **Linear Probing** : To perform linear probing, use `downstream/linear_probing/train.py`

-2. Fine-Tuning

-    To perform fine-tuning, use `downstream/fine_tuning/train.py`
+2. **Fine-Tuning** : To perform fine-tuning, use `downstream/fine_tuning/train.py`

 ## License and Citation 📰
 The software is licensed under the Apache License 2.0.
-Please cite the following paper if you have used this code:
+Please cite the following paper if you have used this code

 - *SynthSleepNet*
 ```